Male Infertility: Causes, Testing, and Integrative Treatment Options

 Low sperm count is defined as fewer than 15 million sperm per milliliter of semen.
 When fewer sperm are present, the chances of successful fertilization drop—especially if other aspects of sperm health are also affected.
 Low counts are commonly linked to hormone imbalance, toxin exposure, metabolic dysfunction, chronic inflammation, and nutrient deficiencies.

-Sperm Motility Impairment
+Poor Sperm Motility

 Motility refers to how well sperm are able to move forward through the female reproductive tract.
-Even when sperm counts are normal, poor movement can make conception difficult.
+Even when sperm counts are normal, impaired movement can make conception difficult.
 Motility is particularly sensitive to oxidative stress, mitochondrial dysfunction, inflammation, and environmental or chemical exposures, all of which can interfere with the sperm’s ability to generate energy and move efficiently.

 Abnormal Sperm Morphology